callback

 Clean the vacuum cleaner after each use

+Any residual dust in the entire work area must be removed by wiping all surfaces with a damp cloth.
 Finally, clean the inside and outside of the vacuum cleaner with a damp cloth, as it may only be removed from the danger zone after thorough cleaning.

 Entsorgung und Absaugung von asbesthaltigen Abfällen